DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p><strong><em>Reaving Sweep.</em></strong> Vladimir sweeps his greatsword in an arc with thunderous force, creating a shockwave that rips through a 15-foot cone in front of him.
 Each creature in that area must succeed on a DC 18 Constitution saving throw or take 21 (6d6) slashing damage and be pushed back 5 feet.
 A creature that succeeds on the saving throw takes half damage and isn’t pushed.</p>
 <p><strong><em>Umbral Snare.</em></strong> Black-spiked wires extrude from the earth around Vladimir in a 5-foot radius.
 Each creature in that area must succeed on a DC 18 Dexterity saving throw or take 14 (4d6) piercing damage and be grappled by the wires (escape DC 19) until the start of Vladimir’s next turn.
 A creature that succeeds on the saving throw takes half damage and isn’t grappled.
 A creature that attempts to escape the grapple immediately takes an additional 7 (2d6) piercing damage, whether it succeeds or fails.</p>
 <h3>Reactions</h3>
 <p>Vladimir can take up to three reactions per round, but only one per turn.
-If Vladimir would lose his reactions, he loses one reaction instead.</p>
+If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Vladimir can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Sworn Retribution (1/round).</em></strong> In response to taking damage from a creature he can see, Vladimir marks that creature until the end of his next turn.
 While that creature is marked, Vladimir doesn’t provoke opportunity attacks when moving directly toward it, he has advantage on the first melee attack he makes against that creature each turn and his weapon attacks against that creature score a critical hit on a roll of 19-20.</p>
 <p><strong><em>Ghostly Command.</em></strong> In response to taking damage from an attack or spell, Vladimir conjures a phantom soldier to shield him, reducing the damage taken by half (rounded up).
 This ability can’t reduce Vladimir’s damage taken by more than 10.</p>